Tax Information: 1098-T

 - Sum the portions of payments you identified as applying toward QTRE.
 This is the amount that should appear in Box 1 on your 1098-T.

 Note: Only payments applying toward qualified tuition and related expenses are reflected in Box 1.
-As a reminder, tuition waivers are not payments.
-They are charge reductions.
+Tuition waivers are not payments; they are charge reductions.
+Examples of tuition waivers include, but are not limited to Employee Tuition Assistance; Dependent Tuition Assistance; Graduate Fee Authorization; and Distance Learning Fee Waivers.

 HEERF and CARES Act